yeraydiazdiaz/shoutouts.dev/README.md

 via [Vapor](https://github.com/keathley/vapor), check each sub-app's `application.exs` for more details.

+Vapor will read from `config.yaml` placed in the project root, copy the `config.template.yaml` file and edit accordingly.

 ### Frontend

 We use Tailwind CSS and some vanilla JS in conjunction with Phoenix's JS library.